Blizzardi/JSONToCSVConverter/README.md

 # JSONToCSVConverter
-Converting from JSON to .CSV format
+Converting from JSON to .CSV format (Assigment from SmartServ)

 Tools Required: